Astro

 Footnotes

-Astro is a tool that converts footnotes written in Markdown to HTML links displayed in a superscript.
+Astro converts footnotes written in Markdown to HTML links displayed in a superscript.
 The references for footnotes have classes that are prefixed with user-content-fn.
 The actual footnotes are listed at the end of the generated HTML file under a level 2 heading named ‘Footnotes’.
 The classes for the footnotes themselves are prefixed with user-content-fnref.
 This allows for custom styling of both the footnotes and their references:

 /* Only target footnote reference */